api3dao/airkeeper/README.md

 ## Setup

 - Airkeeper will require a configuration file that matches the one being used by the target Airnode.
-The Airnode's `config.json` and `secrets.env` file can be copied from the Airnode repo and placed in the /config directory of this repo.
-Examples of these two files can be found in the /config directory of this repo.
+You will need to copy the contents of the Airnode `config.json` into `airkeeper.json`.
+Then `secrets.env` file can be copied from the Airnode repo and placed in the /config directory of this repo.
+This `secrets.env` file will be interpolated with the `airkeeper.json` file during runtime.

-- Airkeeper will also require an additional configuration file named `airkeeper.json`, which will be merged with the configuration. `airkeeper.json` will contain configuration specific to Airkeeper.
-An example is available in the /config directory of this repo.
+- Additional configuration specific to Airkeeper can be added to the `airkeeper.json` file.
+For instance `proto-psp` triggers, etc. Check out the `airkeeper.example.json` inside the /config directory for more details.
   <!-- TODO: add more details on each configuration property or link to docs -->

 - Another requirement is to have an AWS account where these lambda functions can be deployed.
 Cloud provider credentials